nicholaswilde/home-cluster/docs/operating-system.md

 because I wanted to get my cluster up and running.
 You may reverse engineer [this guide] to further clean up the OS.
 Suggestions are always welcome!

+You can also go through the `stage3, 4, & 5` folders in the official [pi-gen] repo and remove all of those packages as well.

 Reboot if needed.